Warkanlock/ThinkInReact/README.md

 Once the initial configuration file is generated we will proceed to use `create-react-app`.
 To do this, after installing Node.JS on your computer we will proceed to fire the command [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b)

 ```
-npx create-react-app app-example
+npx create-react-app example-app
 ```

 This, within the directory where we are, will generate a starting point to start developing. `create-react-app` will create a set of packages, configurations and files that will make our lives easier to learn how to develop using React.

 ![Directory](https://raw.githubusercontent.com/Warkanlock/ComoPensarEnReact/master/imgs/eng/captura_tutorial_node.png)

-You can move to the `app-example` folder created by the command and run `npm start` to run our first React application and then access it through the url provided in the console
+You can move to the `example-app` folder created by the command and run `npm start` to run our first React application and then access it through the url provided in the console

 ![Command Console](https://raw.githubusercontent.com/Warkanlock/ComoPensarEnReact/master/imgs/eng/captura_tutorial_node_2.png)